 From arete

-Splits multi-faceted problems into independent sub-sessions for focused brainstorming.
-Use when a problem has 3+ distinct dimensions like auth redesign, DB migration, and API changes.
+Splits complex problems into focused sub-sessions by identifying dimensions, dependencies, and order.
+Use for multi-faceted issues like auth redesign, DB migration, and API changes.

 Break a multi-faceted problem into focused brainstorm sessions that can each go through the full GROUND → SHIP flow independently.